 On this page, Overview - Nicrophorus (Necrophorus) humator, the sexton or black burying beetle - Nicrophorus investigator - Oiceoptoma throracica the red-breasted carrion beetle - Aclypea opaca

 These are the carrion or burying beetles.
 There are 30 species in Europe, and 21 in the U. K. The adults range in length from 1.5 - 40.0 mm long, although most measure over 10 mm long.
 Usually the adults have club antennae that is thicker at the tip than at the base - see below.
 The sensory hairs in the club end enable them to locate decomposing flesh at great distances.
+Beetles in this family are sometimes confused with the Stphylinidae family becayse some Silphids have a few segment of the abdomen exposed by the shorter wing cases.
+However it is really quite easy to tell the two families apart.
+Silphids have just 3 or 4 exposed segments, and the wing cases are longer than these exposed segments; whereas the Staphs have 3 to 6 exposed segments, and the wing cases are always shorter than the exposed segments.
 The adults are good fliers.

 Not all of them live off carrion as some of them do eat plants and decaying vegetation.
 Those that do live off carrion have a good sense of smell.
 Beetle collectors used to take advantage of this by putting out a small carcass to attract the adults.

 Below is the typical shape of the Silphidae larva, which resembles a woodlouse.

 The black burying beetle is below.
 The adult is 18 - 26 mm long.
 It is fairly common throughout central and northern Europe.
 The adult has strongly clubbed antennae with an orange tip, and the last few segments of its abdomen are exposed.
 The adults bury carrion and small dead animals as food for themselves and their larvae.
 Adults are most commonly seen between April and October.